-Alongside the shared hosting plans, there’s a huge number of VPS and dedicated server plans, so if you’re likely to need to scale your online presence in the future, this could be a good option for you.
+In addition to the shared hosting plans, they offer a wide range of VPS and dedicated server plans.
+So, if you anticipate the need to expand your online presence in the future, this could be a viable choice for you.

 Pricing and Support

 There are so many plans and prices, it’s quite hard to get a feel for the prices, and to make a judgement about the value for money.
 Most plans come with a Free SSL certificate and free domain name, which is excellent.

 Briefly, there are two tiers of plans “Economy” and “Professional”.
 The Economy plans, as you’d expect, are cheap, but the caveat is that there are features (e.g., daily backups and Cron jobs) that you need to pay extra for.
 That said, as long as you read the feature inclusions carefully, the cheaper plans include more than enough resources (including unlimited domains) for most everyday users.

 Plans can only be bought in one year terms and you need to select either Standard or Full monitoring of the account, which if you choose the latter, comes with an extra cost.
 To top it off, there’s a set setup fee added.
 To be honest, I don’t like it when providers nickel and dime customers like this.